k21971/EvilHack/doc/evilhack-changelog.md

 - Glass armor that blocks an attack has a chance to break
 - Improvements to how Drow weaknesses are handled
 - Certain Drow armor becomes brittle in the presence of light
+- Drow weapons are also susceptible to light